bodkan/slimr/README.md

 A package for parsing, processing and analyzing [SLiM](https://messerlab.org/slim/) output files in R.

+**WARNING:** Please be aware that this package is no longer being developed.
+In principle there is no reason that it wouldn't work but it might require some tweaking on your part.

 ## Installation

 You need to install `devtools` first: